shader-slang/shader-slang.github.io/docs/faq.md

 # Frequently Asked Questions

+#### Where should I asked questions on Slang?

+If you run into any questions with the Slang language, the compilation API or the reflection API, please post it on our [GitHub discussion page]((https://github.com/shader-slang/slang/discussions).

+#### How do I report a compiler bug?

+Please post your issues on our [GitHub issues page](https://github.com/shader-slang/slang/issues).

 #### Does Slang use LLVM?

 No. The Slang compiler itself is not built on the LLVM tech stack, and does not depend on LLVM.